Kiwano melon is an exotic and richly nutritious fruit from Africa that offers many health benefits.

 Consider including kiwano melon alongside other nutrient-dense foods to get the most benefit from your diet.

-Summary Nutrients found in kiwano melon are key players in supporting your immune system, heart, skin, and bones.
+found in kiwano melon are key players in supporting your immune system, heart,

 Upon first glance, a kiwano melon may appear far from edible.
 In fact, it looks like it’s more likely to be something from outer space than a fruit.